Mieschendahl/PromptPy/README.md

 ### Modular

-`promptpy` provides the abstract `Model` class as an interface to your custom LLM implementation.
+*PromptPy* provides the abstract `Model` class as an interface to your custom LLM implementation.
 See `examples/gpt.py` for an example implementation for *ChatGPT*.

 ### Cheap & Fast